jhomlala/catcher/README.md

 }
 ```
 CatcherOptions parameters:
-handlers - list of handlers, which will process report, see handlers to get more information
+handlers - list of handlers, which will process report, see handlers to get more information.
-handlerTimeout - timeout in milliseconds, this parameter describes max time of handling report by handler
+handlerTimeout - timeout in milliseconds, this parameter describes max time of handling report by handler.
-reportMode - describes how error report will be shown to user, see report modes to get more information
+reportMode - describes how error report will be shown to user, see report modes to get more information.
-localizationOptions - translations used by report modes nad report handlers
+localizationOptions - translations used by report modes nad report handlers.
-explicitExceptionReportModesMap - explicit report modes map which will be used to trigger specific report mode for specific error
+explicitExceptionReportModesMap - explicit report modes map which will be used to trigger specific report mode for specific error.
-explicitExceptionHandlersMap - Explicit report handler map which will be used to trigger specific report report handler for specific error
+explicitExceptionHandlersMap - Explicit report handler map which will be used to trigger specific report report handler for specific error.
-customParameters - map of additional parameters that will be included in report (for example user id or user name)
+customParameters - map of additional parameters that will be included in report (for example user id or user name).
-handleSilentError - should handle silent errors reported, see FlutterErrorDetails.silent for more details
+handleSilentError - should handle silent errors reported, see FlutterErrorDetails.silent for more details.
-screenshotsPath - path where screenshots will be saved
+screenshotsPath - path where screenshots will be saved.
-excludedParameters - parameters which will be excluded from report
+excludedParameters - parameters which will be excluded from report.
-filterFunction - function used to filter errors which shouldn't be handled
+filterFunction - function used to filter errors which shouldn't be handled.

 ### Report catched exception